darraricks-gmail/splitter/README.md

 docker compose exec tests pytest -v

-After the test run is complete you can retrieve the test artifacts in the /test_artifacts directory artifact
+After the test run is complete you can retrieve the test artifacts in the /test_artifacts directory